 Gas mileage won't be the first reason the Impala ends up on anyone's shopping list, and the V-6 versions are set to earn EPA ratings a few miles per gallon lower than some other big four-doors.

-Four-cylinder versions brighten the picture.
-With eAssist models, the addition of special aero add-ons--dams, spats, and active grille shutters that smooth the nose for better efficiency help the Impala equal the Buick LaCrosse eAssist's 29-mpg combined figure.
-That's above and beyond the turbocharged EcoBoost Ford Taurus' 26 mpg--but well off the mark of the Toyota Avalon Hybrid's 40-mpg combined EPA rating.
+At the top of the fuel-economy list is the Impala Eco, fitted with GM's mild-hybrid eAssist system.
+The addition of special aero add-ons--dams, spats, and active grille shutters that smooth the nose for better efficiency--lets the Impala Eco equal the 29-mpg combined figure of the Buick Lacrosse that uses the same system.
+That's better than the 26 mpg of the turbocharged EcoBoost Ford Taurus--but well off the 40-mpg mark set by the Toyota Avalon Hybrid.